Tim Buckley: Folk rock

 In August 1966, Buckley recorded his self-titled debut album in three days in Los Angeles.
-He was often unhappy with his albums after they were recorded and described his debut album as "like Disneyland".
+He later recalled: "I was only 19, and going into the studio was like Disneyland.
+I'd do anything anybody said."
 The record featured Buckley and a band of Underwood and Orange County friends.
 Underwood's mix of jazz and country improvisation on a Telecaster guitar became a distinctive part of Buckley's early sound.
 Jac Holzman and Paul Rothchild's production and Jack Nitzsche's string arrangements cemented the record's mid-'60s sound.

 The album's folk-rock style was typical of the time, although many people, including Underwood, felt the strings by Nitzsche "did not enhance its musical quality."
 Critics took note of Buckley's distinctive voice and tuneful compositions.

 Underwood considered the record to be "a first effort, naive, stiff, quaky and innocent [but] a ticket into the marketplace".
 Holzman expressed similar sentiments and thought Buckley wasn't comfortable in his own musical skin.
 Larry Beckett suggested the band's desire to please audiences held it back.

 Elektra released two singles promoting the debut album, "Wings" with "Grief in My Soul" as the B-side, and "Aren't You the Girl"/"Strange Street Affair Under Blue."
 Buckley followed with "Once Upon a Time" and "Lady Give Me Your Key", which were not well regarded but showed potential.
 Elektra decided not to release the songs as singles, and the songs remained in Elektra's record vaults.
 Rhino Records was unable to find "Lady Give Me Your Key" to include on its Morning Glory: The Tim Buckley Anthology, but the song was the title track on Light in the Attic Records' 2017 collection of the previously unissued 1967 acoustic sessions.
 "Once Upon A Time" surfaced on Rhino's Where The Action Is 1965–68 Los Angeles anthology in 2009.

 Goodbye and Hello, released in 1967, featured late 1960s-style poetry and songs in different timings, and was an ambitious release for the 20-year-old Buckley.
 Reflecting the confidence Elektra had in Buckley and group, they were given free rein on the content of the album.
 Beckett continued as lyricist and the album consisted of Buckley originals and Beckett–Buckley collaborations.
 Critics noted the improved lyrical and melodic qualities of Buckley's music.
 Buckley's voice had developed since his last release and the press appreciated both his lower register and falsetto in equal measure.